AGA Overview Information

 AGA Side Effects & Safety

-Aga is UNSAFE.
+Aga is UNSAFE when taken by mouth.
 It can cause side effects such as sleepiness, confusion, dizziness, delirium, and death.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Aga is UNSAFE for anyone to use, but women who are pregnant or breast-feeding have the health of their baby as an extra reason to avoid use.